-- A computer with some space for software downloads (below).
+- 3. A computer with some space for software downloads (below).
 Chromebooks and tablets will encounter difficulties. - 4.
-Our PSYC 218 001/002 2023W2 Canvas Course, on canvas.ubc.ca.
+Our PSYC 218 001/002 2024W2 Canvas Course, on canvas.ubc.ca.
 All resources such as modules, assignment details and submissions, class recordings, Gradebook, Weekly Announcements.
 Use the Canvas Inbox to reach me.
-FREE. - 5. iClicker Cloud.
+FREE. - iClicker Cloud.
 Follow the link within our Canvas course to set up an account (if you don't already have one) and link to your section of our course.
 Please use the same first and last name as appears in Canvas.
 Find more instructions in the Student Guide for UBC.
 Will be used every class period.
-FREE. - 6.
-COGLAB 5.0 needed by end of Week 2 is the tool we will use to generate Assignment data (historically all Sections used this; this year only my sections are-long story, come see me if you want it!).
-An access code is available for purchase from the Bookstore (follow instructions on Canvas).
-Please use the same first and last name as appears in Canvas. \$25.45 - 7.
-IBM SPSS Statistics Software needed in Week 4.
+FREE. - IBM SPSS Statistics Software needed in Week 4.
 You must complete assignments using SPSS, which is available for free from UBC IT.
 Download and install as soon as possible to allow time for challenges.
-FREE. - Microsoft Word Software not needed until Week You must complete assignments using MS Word (.pages files don't work).
+FREE. - Microsoft Word Software needed by Week 4.
+You must complete assignments using MS Word (.pages files don't work).
 Please download MS Office 365 for free from UBC IT.
-FREE. - 9.
-In class tools: Laptop or mobile device, loaded with the ebook and iClicker, pen/pencil and paper, a basic calculator that can quickly do squares and square roots (helpful for quick calculations during class and tests).
+FREE. - In class tools: Laptop or mobile device, loaded with the ebook and iClicker, pen/pencil and paper, a basic calculator that can quickly do squares and square roots (helpful for quick calculations during class and tests).
 An example calculator for \$5.49.